Sceptre/sceptre/docs/_source/docs/resolvers.rst

 Sceptre uses the ``sceptre.resolvers`` entry point to locate resolver classes.
 Your custom resolver can be written anywhere and is installed as Python package.
+In case you are not familiar with python packaging, `this is great place to start`_.

 Example
 ~~~~~~~